When is the best time to visit Malaysia?

 The best time to visit Borneo is from March to October when it is relatively drier as the Northeast monsoon season affects the rest of the year.
 However, since Borneo is an equatorial rainforest island, it's going to be hot, humid and rainy, pretty much all through the year.

 The best time to see orangutans in Borneo is from March to October when it's drier and they're easier to spot.
 This is also the time you're most likely to see pygmy elephants and proboscis monkeys.
-The best time for snorkeling and diving in Borneo is from July to August as it generally has the best visibility.
+The best time for snorkelling and diving in Borneo is from July to August as it generally has the best visibility.
 However, anytime from April to November is great too and might be less busy.
 If you're interested in marine life, the best time to view sea turtles will be from June to September on Lankayan Island and the migrating whale sharks from March to May.

 Best time to visit Malaysia – a monthly guide.